patrick-foster/AR_Project_gpuimage/README.md

 ## TODO
 The following goals are planned for the application:
-- [ X ] Add a working dilation filter to the sobel edge detection filter to increase text size
+- [x] Add a working dilation filter to the sobel edge detection filter to increase text size
 - [ ] Human testing (need to go through ethics board first)
 - [ ] Add pinch zoom